lobre/nix-home/docs/laptop.md

-# How to install NixOS with ZFS
+# Install NixOS on your laptop

 Here is a quick tutorial that will help installing NixOS on a regular ext4 partition.
 This tutorial covers a physical installation or a virtual machine installation (instructions for VMWare Player).